Explorer¶

 Workers collaborate through two mechanisms, both enabled by default:

-Shared edge bitmap (AFL-style): a 64KB shared-memory buffer where each byte marks a discovered edge hash.
+Shared edge bitmap (share_edges=True): a 64KB shared-memory buffer where each byte marks a discovered edge hash.
 When worker 3 finds edge 0xAB12, workers 1-8 see it immediately and skip it.
-Single-byte writes are atomic — zero locks needed.
+Single-byte writes are atomic -- zero locks needed.
+This prevents workers from wasting time rediscovering edges another worker already found.

-Shared checkpoint pool: when a worker discovers a significant new state (2+ new edges), it publishes the machine state as a pickle file to a shared temporary directory.
-Other workers load these checkpoints and branch from states they would never have reached independently.
-This is the difference between "8 independent explorers" and "8 explorers collaborating on the same search."
+Shared checkpoint pool (share_checkpoints=True): when a worker discovers a significant new state (2+ new edges), it publishes the machine state as a pickle file to a shared temporary directory.
+Other workers poll this directory every 2 seconds and load new checkpoints into their local corpus with initial energy equal to the discovery reward.
+This means one worker can branch from a state another worker discovered -- the difference between "8 independent explorers" and "8 explorers collaborating on the same search."

 Usage¶